If you are a parent of a disabled child there are many sources of support and advice available, including:

 Our Physical and Sensory Support Service support the educational needs of hearing impaired, vision impaired and physically disabled children and young people of all ages at home and at school.

 Sight for Surrey provides information and support for children, young people and their families, a children's recreation programme, children's registrations, including maintaining the certificate of Visual Impairment register and formal mobility and life skills assessment and training.
 There is also support available through sensory services for hearing and multi-sensory impairments.

 Face to Face Surrey and Sussex offers a free and confidential befriending service, with befriending arrangements designed to be informal and flexible to suit you.
 They support parents of children with any type of disability or special need.

 Contact offers one-to-one help to families caring for a child aged 0-19 years of age, with any kind of disability.
 Through its helpline it also provides information and advice on a wide range of aspects of caring for a disabled child.

 Surrey Coalition of Disabled People campaigns and promotes the rights of disabled people to equality of opportunity and to live independently.
 Contact them by email at email@example.com or phone on 01483 456558.

 Dealing with bullying

-Contact a Family, an organisation for families with children who are disabled, has a guide to dealing with bullying for parents of disabled children.
+Contact, an organisation for families with disabled children, has a guide to dealing with bullying for parents of disabled children.